sibjor/ParkourRunner/NOTES.md

 # NOTES

+## Techniques
+- Cyclomatic complexity - which layers of scope/nest is running.
+Can we reduce it?
+- Big O notation - O = n2
+- SIMD - Single Instruction, Multiple Data

 ## Citations of Chandler Carruth
 - Efficency prioritized over performance - as efficency structures the traffic of signals, already flowing (alike performace) - in the speed of light.
 - Algorithms have been argued by many professionals, stating promising results - if implemented by one who